juanmaguitar/grunt-demo-niit/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-# Workshop "Getting started w/ Grunt" (Ironhack 2015) #
+# Workshop "First Steps w/ Grunt" (NIIT Mini Demo) #

 ## Description ##

-This repository contains the materials used in the workshop "Getting started w/ Grunt" done for [Ironhack](http://www.ironhack.com/en/) on 26th February 2015 as part of their [Web Development Bootcamp](http://www.ironhack.com/en/)
+This repository contains the materials used for the mini-demo done for [NIIT](http://www.niit.com/en/learning-outsourcing) on December 2015

 ## Training Goals ##

-Know what [Grunt](http://gruntjs.com/) is, why it's useful and how to use it in our own projects
+Knowing what [Grunt](http://gruntjs.com/) is and how can we start using it

 ## Materials ##

-You can access to the presentation used in the workshop from the URL : [http://juanmaguitar.github.io/grunt-workshop/](http://juanmaguitar.github.io/grunt-workshop/)
+You can access to the presentation used in the workshop from the URL : [http://juanmaguitar.github.io/grunt-demo-niit/](http://juanmaguitar.github.io/grunt-demo-niit/)

 ## Some tips for the workshop